JerichoCruz/DataEngineering-YouTube-Trending-Project/README.md

 `./data/` contains raw data from kaggle and sample output data from Athena

-`./glue/` contains the pyspark scripts to launch spark jobs using Glue
+`./glue/` contains the spark scripts to launch spark jobs using Glue

 `./lambda/` contains py scripts for the ETL job in Lambda

+`./static/` contains images used for this project

 # Steps